"How is it our minds are not satisfied?... What means this whispering in the bottom of our hearts?"

 Henry Reynolds has listened to this whisper, this disquiet.
 It has led him into the lives of remarkable and largely forgotten people who followed their consciences, at great personal cost.
 From these lives, This Whispering in Our Hearts constructs a different history of Australia, seen through the eyes of those who said no, those whose legacy is so important in the current debate about this country's future.

-The story begins with Australia’s first punitive expedition in December 1790 and the first clash of conscience about the use of violence which took place between Governor Arthur Phillip and Lieutenant William Dawes.
-It ends on the eve of World War II with humanitarian reformers like Mary Bennett still expressing deep anger about the condition of the Aborigines and the attitudes of white Australia.
+The story begins with Australia's first punitive expedition in December 1790 and the first clash of conscience about the use of violence which took place between Governor Arthur Phillip and Lieutenant William Dawes.
+It ends on the eve of World War II with humanitarian reformers like Mary Bennett still expressing deep anger about the condition of Aboriginal people and the attitudes of white Australia.